nyu-mll/multiNLI/README.md

 - `ckptpath`: path to your directory where you wish to store checkpoint files.
 Default is set to "../logs"
 - `logpath`: path to your directory where you wish to store log files.
 Default is set to "../logs"
 - `emb_to_load`: path to your directory with GloVe data.
 Default is set to "../data"
 - `learning_rate`: the learning rate you wish to use during training.
-Defulat value is set to 0.0004
+Default value is set to 0.0004
-- `keep_rate`: the hyper-parameter for dropout rate. `keep_rate` = 1 - dropout-rate.
+- `keep_rate`: the hyper-parameter for dropout-rate. `keep_rate` = 1 - dropout-rate.
 The default value is set to 0.5.
-For CBOW and BiLSTM models, we used a keep-rate of 0.9, i.e. a dropout-rate of 0.1.
 - `seq_length`: the maximum sequence length you wish to use.
 Default value is set to 50.
 Sentences shorter than `seq_length` are padded to the right.
 Sentences longer than `seq-length` are truncated.
 - `emb_train`: boolean flag that determines if the model updates word emebddings during training.
 Set to True by default.
 - `alpha`: only used during `train_mnli` scheme.
 Determines what percentage of SNLI training data to use in each epoch of training.
 Default value set to 0.0 (which makes the model train on MultiNLI only).